Meet our team of experienced researchers, communicators, and collaborators committed to making California a better place for everyone to call home.

 Adriana hails from Wildomar, California and is a daughter of Mexican immigrants.
 She usually spends her free time creating Spotify playlists or playing video games.

-Erik Saucedo, State Policy Fellow, conducts research and analyses with the goal of improving education systems so that all students have the resources and opportunities to thrive.
+Erik Saucedo, Policy Analyst, conducts research and analyses with the goal of improving education systems so that all students have the resources and opportunities to thrive.
 Erik supports the Budget Center's work by focusing on equitable funding of K-12 and higher education and the impacts that race and gender-neutral policies have on students and their families.
 Through this work, Erik also develops recommendations for state policy.

 Before joining the Budget Center in 2020, Erik was a tutoring program coordinator with the Pipeline Project while also completing a master’s degree in education at the University of Washington.
 Prior to graduate school, Erik was a high school Spanish teacher with Sacramento City Unified School District.
 Erik earned an associate’s degree at Hartnell Community College and a bachelor’s degree in cultural anthropology from the University of California, Davis.
 Erik also completed a teacher preparation program at California State University, Sacramento.